sympy/sympy/doc/src/modules/galgebra/ga.rst

    (div) derivatives.
 Tensors are included in the module as multilinear functions of vectors with contraction and covariant differentiation defined without the need of component indices.
 For latex output a latex distribution must be installed.
-A more detail description of the module and the mathematics behind it is at :download:`GA <./pdf/GA.pdf>`.
+A more detailed description of the module and the mathematics behind it is at :download:`GA <./pdf/GA.pdf>`.

 .. module:: sympy.galgebra.ga